 Add service dependencies in ITSI

-After you configure a service, you can add other services as impacting services, or service dependencies.
+After you configure a service in IT Service Intelligence (ITSI), you can add other services as impacting services, or service dependencies.
 Impacting services have some sort of effect or influence on the primary service.
 Adding service dependencies can help you detect if one service is having a negative impact on another service, and can be useful in performing root cause analysis.

 For example, you might have a web service that has a dependency on a database service.
 By adding the database service as a dependency, you can monitor the impact that the database service is having on the web service.

 When you add a service dependency, you select the specific KPIs from the impacting service that you want ITSI to include in the health score calculation of the primary service.